Current Status of Energy Efficiency Grants

 Current position and future support

-- No national energy efficiency grant schemes currently available
+- No major national energy efficiency grant schemes currently available

 Register for updates

 Grant rules, funding windows, and qualification criteria can change quickly.
-To receive updates as soon as new schemes are announced, join our grants notification list:
+To receive updates as soon as new schemes are announced, join our grants notification list – register for updates.

 For landlords, this transition period is often a valuable opportunity to plan ahead.
 With minimum EPC requirements continuing to evolve, many property owners are using this time to understand the most cost-effective pathway to compliance.